Coconut oil is an excellent moisturizer for our skin and hair.

 Few Other Oil Finishes: Alternatives to Coconut Oil for Wood Furniture

-While coconut oil is great for shining your wood furniture in hurry, there are far much better alternatives available that perform well when it comes to preserving the wood.
+While coconut oil is great for shining your wood furniture in a hurry, there are far much better alternatives available that perform well when it comes to preserving the wood.

 Especially if you are trying to protect your garden wood furniture or a fence made of redwood or cedar, you should consider using these wood preservatives instead of coconut oil.